-Subsidiaries, being those companies in which the Group, directly or indirectly, has power to exercise control over the financial and operating policies, have been consolidated.
-The cost of an acquisition is measured as the fair value of the consideration given, including contingent consideration and the fair value of any previous equity interest.
-Acquisition-related costs are expensed as incurred.
+Subsidiaries, being those companies in which the Group, directly or indirectly, has power to exercise control over the relevant activities, have been consolidated.

 Subsidiaries are consolidated from the date on which control is transferred to the Group and are no longer consolidated from the date that control ceases.